orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 # Chapter 3 - Structuring your data

-> Or, How I learned to stop worrying and learned to love _nested databases_
+> or, "How you learned to stop worrying and love _nested databases_."

 - [Adding a practice counter to each piece](#)
 - [Adding a higher-level user database](#)